raspberrypilearning/weather-station-dashboard/worksheet.md

 ## What Next?

-1. In the [next worksheet](worksheet2.md) you will learn how to produce part of a dashboard, to show you the weather at your station using images and animations.
+1. In the [next worksheet](worksheet2.md) you will learn how to produce a graphical dashboard, to show you the weather at your station using images and animations.